hyperspy/hyperspy/doc/user_guide/events.rst

 Events are a mechanism to send notifications.
 HyperSpy events are decentralised, meaning that there is not a central events dispatcher.
-Instead, each object that can emit events has an ``events`` attribute that is an instance of :py:class:`~.events.Events` and that contains instances of  :py:class:`~.events.Event` as attributes.
+Instead, each object that can emit events has an ``events`` attribute that is an instance of :class:`~.events.Events` and that contains instances of  :class:`~.events.Event` as attributes.
 When triggered the first keyword argument, `obj` contains the object that the events belongs to.
 Different events may be triggered by other keyword arguments too.